 Choose the zip file and click Install Now, then Activate.

-Go to Clover WooCommerce → Settings in your WordPress admin sidebar.
+Go to Clover → Settings in your WordPress admin sidebar.

-Paste your subscription ID (sub_xxxxxxxxxxxxxxxx) into the License Key field at the top.
+Paste your license key (CLV-XXXX-XXXXXXXX-XXXXXXXX-XXXXXXXXXXXX) into the License Key field at the top.

 Click Save Settings.
 The plugin will verify your license immediately — you should see a green checkmark.

-Go to the Clover Developer Dashboard and create a new app (or use an existing one).
+Go to developer.clover.com and create a new app (or use an existing one).
+Set App type to REST Client.

 Click the Connect to Clover button on the settings page.